 Self-reflection, factor analyses, the study of scientific texts as well as a guided dialogue with affected people are part of the design preparation.
 This will be done in collaboration with architecture-psychologist Prof. Dr. Tanja C. Vollmer of the Architecture Institute of the Technical University Berlin.
 An excursion to Rotterdam will expose the students to so called ‚hybrid-hospitals‘.

-Teachers Prof. Gemma Koppen, Julia Grund
+Prof. Gemma Koppen, teaching assistant Julia Grund